mui/material-ui/docs/data/joy/guides/themeable-component/themeable-component.md

 });
 ```

-Finally, you have to add the Stat component the theme types.
+Finally, add the Stat component to the theme types.

 ```ts
 import { Theme, StyleOverrides } from '@mui/joy/styles';